 Lumberton is a very small city located in the state of Mississippi.
 With a population of 2,223 people and two constituent neighborhoods, Lumberton is the 113th largest community in Mississippi.

-Lumberton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lumberton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lumberton are a mix of both white- and blue-collar jobs.
 Overall, Lumberton is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Lumberton who work in office and administrative support (13.10%), food service (10.54%), and healthcare suport services (8.84%).

 The per capita income in Lumberton in 2010 was $11,285, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $45,140 for a family of four.
 Lumberton also has one of the higher rates of people living in poverty in the nation, with 42.47% of its population below the federal poverty line.

 Lumberton is an extremely ethnically-diverse city.
 The people who call Lumberton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lumberton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lumberton include German, English, Dutch, and French .

 The most common language spoken in Lumberton is English.
 Other important languages spoken here include German and Spanish.